User670/techmino-documentation/mode.md

 Original: https://github.com/26F-Studio/Techmino/blob/498a0ef7e82f0f37fe60aa861454ea3ae129b2b0/document/mode.txt , updated 2021-07-19

 ## Specs
-A mode file is a legal Lua file which returns a `table`.
+A mode file is a valid Lua file which returns a `table`.
 The table should contain:

 ### color
 Required.
 Color of the mode's description text (the text that shows on top right after you select it)